 How this happened?
 It takes time honestly.
 And my style will keep growing as long as I’ll photograph.
 But I do believe there are some things you can do to help the process along.
 A few of the things I (try to) do are:

 This blogpost is not intended to make you feel like there’s something you really need to do about your style, it’s also not about telling you how I got it all together.
 Trust me, I know there’s so much I still need to learn.
 It’s just about celebrating uniqueness in our photographs, and maybe to find some encouragement, tips, incentives to keep developing yourself as a photographer.
 Because being happy with your own work is something we all deserve.

 As you may have noticed, I love sharing ideas and knowledge about this subject and a lot of other things.
-In May, I will be hosting my first ‘Find Your Voice’ workshop with Wianda Bongen.
+That’s why me and Wianda Bongen created the (Dutch) online ‘Find Your Voice’ workshop.
 Click here to read all about it.

 Want to become friends?
 I send out a monthly letter with inspiration I found. it Can be about photography, business, life in general.
 Anything reallY! it's A peek inside my mind for the insiders.
 Sign up below.